Suggested searches...

 Climate change continues to seriously impact the poor in rural areas, with Kenya regularly experiencing devastating droughts.
-In 2022, Kenya is experiencing its worst drought in decades following three consecutive poor rainy seasons, resulting in widespread water scarcity, mass livestock deaths, and millions facing extreme hunger.
+Kenya is continuing to cope with the effects of its worst drought in decades, resulting in widespread water scarcity, mass livestock deaths, and millions facing extreme hunger.
+Close to one million children under the age of five are acutely malnourished.

 Concern's programmes in Kenya